Applied Python: Pydantic

 A couple of things to clarify:

-• validate_call is used as a decorator.
+is used as a decorator.
 This is basically a wrapper around the function declared that introduces additional logic that can be run at the time the function is defined as well as when you call the function.
-Here, it is used to make sure the data you pass to the function call conforms to the expected data types (hints).
+Here, it is used to make sure the data you pass to the function call conforms to the expected data types (hints).- A validated function call raises

-• By principle of charity, Pydantic tries to figure out what you meant and tries to use type coercion.
+in a case you start using your function in an unintended way.
+This error is verbose and says a lot about why it was raised. - By principle of charity, Pydantic tries to figure out what you meant and tries to use type coercion.
 This can result in string values passed to a function call being implicitly converted to the expected type.

 What about default values and argument extractions?